 Accommodation in Corozal

-Another idyllic destination to stay a few nights is Punta Gorda- the capital of the Toldeo District on Belize’s Southern Caribbean Coast.
+Travelers of all kinds will find Punta Gorda to be a great place to stay as it satisfies a variety of interests.
 There are many touristy activities in the district as a whole that are typical of Belize’s main attractions.
 Punta Gorda is a great base from which to explore.
 Adventurous travellers can go fishing or snorkeling in the pristine waters of Garbutt’s Marine, participate in watersports and take tours to reefs further out along the coast.
 There are also several classic Mayan archeological sites within the district that would satisfy any history buff.

 What is particularly interesting about Punta Gorda is its cultural diversity.
 Here, you will encounter a mix of Mayan, East Indian and Garifanu communities.
 This is also reflected in the varied local restaurants and cultural traditions that are maintained.
 There are numerous hotels to choose from in Punta Gorda, and the town is well-connected to public transport.